Ingage-Meetup/redistricting-20210317/README.md

-# An exercise based on chapter 1, Cracking the Oyster, of Programming Pearls by Jon Bentley
+# An exercise based on chapter 1, _Cracking the Oyster_, of _Programming Pearls_ by Jon Bentley

 ## A system used for political redistricting reads in files that correspond to political districts.
 The contents of the files are integers representing precincts.
 The range of precinct numbers if from 1 to 27000.
 No precinct number can appear twice in the same district.